Asian stocks rise after North Korea refrains from launch

-HONG KONG – Asian stocks rose strongly Monday after Hurricane Irma weakened and North Korea marked a weekend holiday with celebrations but refrained from launching more missiles, giving investors some relief.
+HONG KONG – Asian stocks jumped and the dollar strengthened Monday after Hurricane Irma weakened and North Korea marked a weekend holiday with celebrations but refrained from launching more missiles, easing geopolitical tensions.

 Continue Reading Below

 STORMY WEATHER: Investors were waiting for damage assessments after Hurricane Irma battered Florida's coastline, knocking out power to millions and flooding the financial district in downtown Miami and toppling two construction cranes there.
 The storm was now headed for the heavily populated Tampa-St. Petersburg area, though in a weakened state.
-Irma was a Category 5 storm when it battered Cuba but was downgraded after hitting Florida.
+Irma was a Category 5 storm when it battered Cuba but weakened to Category 2 after hitting Florida.

 MARKET INSIGHT: "This weekend was a case of the dog that didn't bark, or at least, not very loudly," said Rob Carnell, head of Asia research at ING.
 "North Korea did not launch a new missile, and Hurricane Irma was downgraded, though still looks like it will cause considerable damage, and mess up all the economic data for the next month or so."